 Cedar Rock 4

 A hallmark of the Usonian style is the tadpole-shaped layout.
 The head of the house is the living room and occupies the largest square footage.
-You have to walk through a closed door or pass through the kitchen to access the private areas.
+You have to walk through a closed passthrough the kitchen to access the private areas.
 Three bedrooms are located off to the right of this hallway while the left side is lined with book shelves.
 Its intentionally dark, making the signature Cherokee red floors and varnished wood paneling seem to blend into one another.

 Even the best virtual tour can’t capture the ambiance of these noteworthy design.
 I only showed highlights from the Robie and Lowell homes – there’s nothing like going on an hour-long tour with a volunteer guide who loves to answer questions.
 At least in the Midwest, many Wright sites are also affordable or even free to tour.
 It’s great knowing that your admission ticket goes right back into preserving these pieces of history.

-On my Wright bucket list for the Midwest: Taliesin (Spring Green, WI), Stockman House (Mason City, IA), SC Johnson Administrative Building and Wingspread (Racine, WI), Seth Peterson Cottage (Mirror Lake State Park in Baraboo, WI), Lindholm Service Station (Cloquet, MN), and everything in Oak Park (Chicago).
+Left on my bucket list: Stockman House (Mason City, IA), SC Johnson Administrative Building and Wingspread (Racine, WI), Seth Peterson Cottage (Baraboo, WI), Lindholm Service Station (Cloquet, MN), and the Rookery (Chicago).

 All photos personal unless otherwise indicated.